 The difference between active and passive investing

-There’s little if any futzing with a passive investing strategy.
+There’s little if any fussing with a passive investing strategy.
 A passive investor generally takes a position that doesn’t seek to outperform a benchmark, but rather exactly mirror it.
 A passive investor would, for example, seek to track the performance of the entire stock market.
 They could do this by investing in a single exchange traded fund — a single investment that allows you to invest in multiple companies (or bonds and real estate, too).
-They could decide to invest in the S&P 500, a fund that tracks the 500 largest U.S. companies.
-Or they might decide to invest in the smaller companies that make up the S&P 600.
+They could decide to invest in the FTSE 100 Index, a fund that tracks the 100 largest U.K. companies.
+Or they might decide to invest in the smaller companies that make up the FTSE 350.
 Generally, passive investors believe that regardless of how much their investments rise and fall in the short run, they'll probably grow over time.
-Passive investing can be achieved in a couple of ways, through index mutual funds, exchange traded funds (ETFs), or by investing your money with a robo-advisor.
+Passive investing can be achieved in a couple of ways, through index funds, exchange traded funds (ETFs), or by investing your money with a robo-advisor.
 Both of these maintain their holding with little to no intervention of humans.
 Instead, computer algorithms will track whatever index or market the funds or ETFs are based on.
-So, for example, the composite of an S&P 500 ETF would look like a miniature version of the S&P 500, with all the stock weightings identical.
+So, for example, the composite of a FTSE 100 ETF would look like a miniature version of the FTSE 100, with all the stock weightings identical.

 |Criteria||Active Investing||Passive Investing|

 |Goal||Beat the market (performance may or may not outpace the index)||Track the market (performance is generally in line with the index)|

 |Diversification||Lower amount of diversification as it involves stock picking||High level of diversification as your investments are spread across many stocks and potentially bonds and real estate too|

 |Cost||Generally more expensive as people are employed to pick stocks||Often cheaper as much of the work can be automated and fewer people are required|